infocusp/scaLR/README.md

 A complete end2end pipeline and tool for scRNA-seq tabular data (cell X genes) to perform Classification tasks

+## TODO:
+- Logging
+    - module instead of sys.stdout
+    - log the run of pipeline to show in real time what pipeline has done and finished
+- Paths
+    - use `os.path.join` in all paths to make paths platform independent
+    - relative file paths getter and setters from config
+- README
+    - library structure and hierarcy with each module input and outputs
+    - pipeline input and output paths

 ## Library Structure

 - scp